IgnizGitHub/HerzMapper/README.md

 ## Features
 - Convert images into Worldbox-compatible maps
 - Supports easily customizable color palettes for accurate biome and terrain mapping
+- Provides an Adobe Photoshop color file (A palette of all colors for usage in Image editing programs)
 - Optional freeze map support to mark specific areas as frozen
 - Drag-and-drop support for easy usage
 - Outputs a `.wbox` file ready to be loaded into Worldbox